 What was my guide in collecting LPs?
 Well, as I was listening to classical music on the radio just about all the time, I came across plenty of music that “talked to me”.
 Unfortunately, LPs at that time were expensive (CHF 25 – 35, regular price).
 But prestigious recordings weren’t the issue then: I registered for a “subscription with choice” with a cheap, local label, where every month one could (but didn’t have to) select one out of 10 recordings at a special price (around CHF 12).
 Just about every month there was something that caught my interest.

-Sound quality etc. wasn’t an issue either, given my modest equipment: 1970/71 a classmate took me to Zurich on the backseat of his Vespa, where I purchased my first components of a home stereo equipment — before that, I think I had my turntable attached to a “steam radio” box.
-So, the interpreters and the quality of the recordings was pretty much random — what mattered was the music, and I enjoyed that very much, more than playing the violin with my limited abilities!!
+Sound quality etc. wasn’t an issue either, given my modest equipment: 1970/71 a classmate took me to Zurich on the backseat of his Vespa, where I purchased my first components of a home stereo equipment.
+Before that, I think I had my turntable attached to a “steam radio” box.
+So, the artists and the quality of the recordings was pretty much random.
+What mattered was the music, and I enjoyed that very much, more than playing the violin with my limited abilities!!

 I soon started adding bigger “chunks” to my collection.
 I did not want to listen to specific Beethoven piano sonatas: being a bit of an encyclopedic nature, I wanted them all.
 My first such recording was with Friedrich Gulda (from 1970).
 Similarly, I added all Beethoven symphonies, starting with the Klemperer recording from 1957.
 At one point I considered purchasing the Beethoven 1970 jubilee edition by DG (some 70 LPs for around CHF 1200).
 That was when I started to be somewhat selective: I chose some of these boxes, but stayed away from others (e.g., the Karajan symphonies, the piano sonatas with Kempff, etc.) that I wasn’t interested in.